 Pre-Application Information Sessions

-The University of Colorado School of Medicine and University of Colorado Denver College of Liberal Arts and Sciences will be hosting two Pre-Application Information Sessions for the Bachelor of Arts-Bachelor of Science- Doctor of Medicine program for 2018-2019.
+The University of Colorado School of Medicine and University of Colorado Denver College of Liberal Arts and Sciences will be hosting three Pre-Application Information Sessions for the Bachelor of Arts-Bachelor of Science- Doctor of Medicine program.
+If you are interested in attending an Information Session, please RSVP by clicking on the appropriate link below.
+The information provided will be used for sending specific information regarding your attendance and informing you about session changes if necessary.
 The dates for these sessions are:

-- The session on September 9th will be held at the downtown Denver Campus (CU Denver Campus) in the North Classroom Building, Room 1005 (1200 Larimer Street, Denver, CO 80204) from 9:00 am to 11:00 am.
-Space is limited for this session; the room only holds a max. of 70 people.
+- The session will be held at the downtown Denver Campus (CU Denver Campus) in the Student Commons Building, Room 1500 (1201 Larimer Street, Denver, CO 80204) from 9:00 AM to 11:00 AM.
+This session will also include information for the BA/BS-DDS program.

 - View a map of the Downtown Denver Campus